razee-io/Razee/README.md

        watch-keeper                  1/1     1            1           2m5s
        ```

-10. From the Razeedash console, click **RazeeDash** to open the Razeedash
+2. From the RazeeDash console, click **RazeeDash** to open the RazeeDash
  details page and verify that you can see deployment information for your Watch
   Keeper pod.

-## Step 2: Visualize deployment information in RazeeDash
+### Visualizing deployment information in RazeeDash

 With Watch Keeper set up in your cluster, you can retrieve deployment
  information for other Kubernetes resources that you want to monitor.
 Data is